wso2/docs-mi/en/docs/install-and-setup/setup/databases/setting-up-ibm-db2.md

 ## Connecting the database to the server

 Open the `deployment.toml` file in the `<MI_HOME>/conf` directory and add the following sections to create the connection between the Micro Integrator and the relevant database.
-Note that you need separate configurations corresponding to the separate databases (`clusterdb`, `userdb`, and `transactiondb`).
+Note that you need separate configurations corresponding to the separate databases (`clusterdb` and `userdb`).

 === "Cluster DB Connection"
     ```toml